Interested in being a Lyft Driver?

-You’ll meet your Mentor, who will be one of Lyft’s more experienced drivers.
+You’ll meet your Mentor, who is one of Lyft’s more experienced drivers.

-Depending on your city, this is done either by your Mentor or a certified mechanic.
+A car inspection will be completed at this point.
+Depending on your city, this will be performed either by your Mentor or a certified mechanic.

 Through the app, your Mentor will provide photos of your license, insurance, and registration to Lyft for verification and records.